AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

 launched in each build slave referenced in the project file.

 Compilations for a specific project are conducted under a sub-directory from where the slave is launched by default.
-This can be overriden with the `-d` option below.
+This can be overridden with the `-d` option below.

 The current options are: